rancher-sandbox/cluster-api-provider-elemental/doc/PLUGIN_DUMMY.md

 ### 2. Installing

-When running `elemental-agent --install`, this plugin will dump the remote `ElementalRegistration` `spec.config.elemental.install` config into an `install.yaml` file in the agent work directory.
+When running `elemental-agent install`, this plugin will dump the remote `ElementalRegistration` `spec.config.elemental.install` config into an `install.yaml` file in the agent work directory.
 No further action is taken by the plugin, once the file is created the system will be considered **installed** and ready to be bootstrapped.
 An administrator can implement logic around this expected file, for example leveraging [Systemd's Path Units](https://www.freedesktop.org/software/systemd/man/latest/systemd.path.html).